 This 741 acres area of Al Sabo Preserve is known for its numerous hiking routes.
 It’s a well-maintained recreational area for the townspeople, and fall is the best time for a hike here.
 You can also enjoy a thrilling mountain bike ride here.

-The trails are of several loops of varying distance with moderate elevation changes, making it a favorite hike spot for all.
+The trails are of several loops of varying distances with moderate elevation changes, making it a favorite hike spot for all.
 The Al Sabo preserve has more than 25 miles of trails, out of which 7 of these are exclusively for bikers.

 Kalamazoo Nature Center